 “Keith is an amazingly talented artist.
 He was very instrumental in helping our young agency land many new clients due to his “magical talents”.
 I can’t say enough great things about Keith.
 Patient, persistent, hard working, innovative.
 And more...”

-“Keith is one of the best model making services out there.
-His knowledge of 3D design and 3D printing helped us successfully present our vision to our clients.”
+“Model Maker Studio is one of the best model making services out there.
+Their knowledge of 3D design and 3D printing helped us successfully present our vision to our clients.”

 -Midé Technology Corporation